KPXM-TV: History

 In 1998, Paxson broke the KXLI/KXLT simulcast by selling KXLT to Shockley Communications, who converted that station into a full-power Fox affiliate for the Rochester–Austin–Mason City market; that station would replace two Minneapolis-based stations, WFTC and KMSP-TV, on cable and satellite providers in the Rochester market.
 Paxson also changed KXLI's callsign to KPXM, and the station would join the Pax TV network (later i: Independent Television and now Ion Television) later in 1998.
 The station also got a significant technical overhaul, replacing the 1970s-vintage La Kart tape switching equipment.
 It also moved to a new, much more powerful tower in Big Lake.
 It is the tallest structure in Minnesota, standing 1505 ft tall—nearly twice as high as the skyscrapers of downtown Minneapolis.
 The new tower more than doubled the station's coverage area, which was now comparable to those of the major Twin Cities stations.

 KPXM originally had a marketing agreement with KARE (channel 11) in which KPXM repeated KARE's evening newscasts tape-delayed by half an hour, and also repeated KARE's morning show again in the afternoon.
 Similar arrangements were in place between other Pax and NBC stations across the country.
 This agreement ended in June 2005, when Paxson chose to end such agreements for all its stations.

 In 2009 and 2012, the FCC authorized the station to move to a tower closer to the Twin Cities tower farm in Shoreview.
 However, that facility was never built.

 During late May 2018, the station simulcast on RF channel 16 from the Anoka tower shared with radio station KQQL, encouraging viewers to re-scan their TVs.
 This change only affected those who use an antenna to receive KPXM.
 The station permanently moved to channel 16 on June 1, 2018, as part of the digital television repack.
 While both channels were still on the air, viewers saw two identical sets of channels.
 This move forced K16HY-D off the air in the Twin Cities, as that station broadcast from the IDS Center in downtown Minneapolis, and the two stations would interfere with each other.
-After the repack is complete, T-Mobile will own the spectrum vacated by the station.
+After the repack was complete, T-Mobile took ownership of the spectrum vacated by the station.